AriNguyen/Multithreading-OpenCV-CPP/README.md

-# Multithreading OpenCV in C++
+# Increase Webcam FPS with Multithreading in OpenCV C++
-An implementation of multithreading on OpenCV to improve the frame per second (FPS) rate
+An implementation of multithreading on OpenCV to improve the frame per second (FPS) rate <br>

 ## Instruction
 Build and execute: